10 Best Low Code Development Platforms Shortlist

 Cons:

-• Might be over-complex for very small-scale projects
+- Might be overkill for simpler, smaller projects

 Salesforce stands as a renowned cloud-based customer relationship management (CRM) platform.
 Its primary function revolves around managing customer interactions, but its capability for automating sales processes sets it apart from other tools.